jeromecho/bloggo/README.md

 # bloggo
 MERN Blog Application with a RESTful API.
 Test Driven Development

-Thoroughly tested using Supertest package and MongoDB-Memory-Server
+Thoroughly tested using Supertest package and MongoDB-Memory-Server.
 User-tested on Pixel XL, Ipad Pro 2021, and MBP 2021 (mobile, tablet, PC)

-Please see *Production* branch if you want to read code without the comments I wrote for my learning.
+Please see **Production** branch if you want to read code without the comments I wrote for my learning.

 Server deployed in an AWS EC2 Instance.
 Frontends deployed on Github Pages.